chrometoasters/ct-grunt-styleguide/README.md

 ## TODO

 1. Manage file paths so that it is possible to run the Grunt from within the vendor folder, rather than having to copy the Gruntfile into the parent directory
-1. Tidy up project variables
+1. Update and copy over `styleguide.md`